 We can't think of a more frustrating beauty scenario than walking away from a counter with a foundation that doesn't complement your skin tone.
 Sure, many brands have upped their color selections to be more inclusive, but that doesn't mean the process gets easier.
-If you're not a shade-matching pro, we've got you covered with a few simple steps that can help you on your next shopping trip.
+If you're not a shade-matching pro, figuring out how to choose a foundation that matches your skin tone can be a downright chore.
+But we've got you covered with a few simple steps that can help you on your next shopping trip.
 Be sure to write these down.

 How To Choose A Foundation That Matches Your Skin Tone: Find Your Undertone

 Whether you have cool or warm undertones, your foundation selection should rely on where you land on that spectrum.
 Many brands have specific shades dedicated to each, and the last thing you want to do is wash out your complexion with an unflattering formula.
 "Most people tend to match their lightest tone in their face," Terrell Mullin, celebrity makeup artist whose clients include Eva Marcille and Cynthia Erivo says. "'Or, they'll try to match to say their T-zone.
 For me, however, I try to go to the neck and the hands because there's nothing worse than seeing someone with a foundation on and they put their hands next to their face."

 How To Choose A Foundation That Matches Your Skin Tone: Assess In The Correct Lighting